-If you were around at the peak of the 2017 Bitcoin euphoria, you probably experienced the limitations of the Bitcoin network.
+If you were around at the peak of the 2017 Bitcoin euphoria, then you probably experienced the limitations of the Bitcoin network.
 Buyers, sellers, and traders had to accept double-digit transaction fees, and transaction times sometimes exceeded an hour.
 Bitcoin's success outpaced its technology.

 Bitcoin has a built-in flaw that makes it impossible to cater to thousands, let alone billions of people, willing to transact at the same time.
 That’s one of the reasons that I believe there will be a vast amount of cryptocurrencies available for the masses to choose from.
-Each with its own set of specialties and use cases.
+Each has its own set of specialties and use cases.
 But that’s not the subject of this blog, and neither is the question of whether or not Bitcoin needs an upgrade in block size.

-To circumvent the transaction limitations, smart developers have been working on the lightning network.
+To circumvent the transaction limitations, smart developers have been working on the Lightning Network.
 In essence, it is a layer on top of the Bitcoin blockchain that makes it possible to make transactions without the need for all of them to be validated on the Bitcoin blockchain.
 It’s a so-called layer 2 payment protocol.
 Although the idea dates back to as early as 2011, only recently have we seen interest increasing, and the pace of development followed suit.